metekemertas/metekemertas.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Computer Science at the University of Toronto, where I am jointly supervised by [Prof. Sven Dickinson](https://www.cs.toronto.edu/~sven/) and [Prof. Allan Jepson](https://www.cs.toronto.edu/~jepson/).
-Previously, I was a Sr. Research Engineer at the Samsung Toronto AI Centre, where I worked on representation learning and metric learning.

-In 2017, I completed my [MScAC](https://mscac.utoronto.ca/) at the University of Toronto with a focus in natural language processing and machine learning.
-Prior to that, I obtained my Bachelor's degree in Electrical Engineering with a minor in Software Engineering from McGill University.
-Before joining Samsung in 2018, I worked at technology startups in Toronto and Montreal as a machine learning engineer and software developer.
+Mete Kemertas is a PhD student at the Department of Computer Science, University of Toronto and the [Vector Institute](https://vectorinstitute.ai/).
+He is jointly supervised by [Allan Jepson](https://www.cs.toronto.edu/~jepson/) and [Amir-massoud Farahmand](http://academic.sologen.net/bio/).
+His research interests include theoretically-sound algorithms for reinforcement learning with a particular focus on state abstraction and representation learning methods.
+Previously, he was a Senior Research Engineer at the Samsung Toronto AI Centre (2018-2020), where he worked on representation learning and metric learning for computer vision and vision-language integration.
+In 2017, he completed his [Master of Science in Applied Computing](https://mscac.utoronto.ca/) at the University of Toronto with a focus in natural language processing and machine learning.
+He holds a Bachelor's degree in electrical engineering with a minor in software engineering from McGill University.

-My current research interests include visual reinforcement learning and state abstraction methods.